 Tim Collins is originally from Manchester and now lives near London.
 He is the author of over 70 books spanning fiction and non-fiction that have been translated into over 40 languages.

 His fiction series include Wimpy Vampire, Cosmic Colin, Monstrous Maud and Dorkius Maximus.
-He has won the Lincolnshire Young People's Book Award and Manchester Fiction City.
+He has won the Lincolnshire Young People's Book Award, Manchester Fiction City and The Kalbacher Klapperschlange.

 Q&A with Tim Collins

 What inspired you to write for reluctant readers?